-Smoking in pregnancy is an important preventable cause of poor health outcomes for women and their babies. ^{1,2} In March 2011, the UK Government white paper entitled 'Healthy lives healthy people: A tobacco control plan for England' set out a national goal to reduce the prevalence of smoking throughout pregnancy to 11% or less by 2015.
-3 It is therefore crucial to collect data on maternal smoking to monitor progress towards this national goal.
+Smoking in pregnancy is an important preventable cause of poor health outcomes for women and their babies.
+In March 2011 the Government white paper entitled "Healthy lives healthy people: A tobacco control plan for England" set out a national goal to reduce the prevalence of smoking throughout pregnancy to 11% or less by 2015.
+It is therefore crucial to collect data on maternal smoking to monitor progress towards this national goal.
 The UK currently has four data sources that provide population-level estimates of smoking during pregnancy.
-Each measures smoking differently and has its strengths and limitations The Infant Feeding Survey (IFS) measures smoking at
+Each measures smoking differently and has its strengths and limitations (Table I).